oukookowa/capstone_project/README.md

 All endpoints require authentication unless otherwise specified.
 Please authenticate by including a token in the headers:
     `Authorization: Bearer <token>`

 ## Endpoints Overview
-# User Management API

-This section details the user management endpoints available in the API, including registration, login, profile management, and user interaction functionalities.

-## Endpoints

 ### Register a New User
 - **URL**: `/api/accounts/register/`